-If you purchase Class A Ordinary Shares and related warrants in this offering, assuming no value is attributed to the Placement Agent's Warrants and warrants, you will experience dilution to the extent of the difference between the combined public price per share you pay in this offering and the net tangible book value per share of our Class A Ordinary Shares immediately after this offering.
+If you purchase Class A Ordinary Shares in this offering, assuming no value is attributed to the Placement Agent's Warrants, you will experience dilution to the extent of the difference between the price per share you pay in this offering and the net tangible book value per share of our Class A Ordinary Shares immediately after this offering.
 The net tangible book value of our Class A Ordinary Shares on June 30, 2020 was \$16.3 million, or \$0.54 per share.
 Net tangible book value per share is equal to the amount of consolidated total assets, less intangible assets, goodwill and consolidated total liabilities, divided by number of Ordinary Shares outstanding.
 Such calculation does not reflect any dilution associated with the exercise of the share options and warrants.

-After giving effect to the assumed sale by us of an aggregate of 9,202,453 Class A Ordinary Shares and warrants to purchase up to 9,202,453 Class A Ordinary Shares in this offering at an assumed combined public offering price of \$1.63 per share and related warrant, after deducting the placement agent commissions and estimated offering expenses payable by us and assuming no exercise of the warrants, no value is attributed to the warrant or Placement Agent's Warrants and no Pre-Funded Warrants are sold, our as adjusted net tangible book value as of June 30, 2020 would have been \$39.6 million, or \$0.75 per share.
+After giving effect to the assumed sale by us of an aggregate of $[\bullet]$ Class A Ordinary Shares in this offering at an assumed public offering price of $[\bullet]$ per share, after deducting the placement agent commissions and estimated offering expenses payable by us and assuming no value is attributed to the Placement Agent's Warrants and no Pre-Funded Warrants are sold, our as adjusted net tangible book value as of June 30, 2020 would have been $[\bullet]$ million, or $[\bullet]$ per share.

-This represents an immediate increase in net tangible book value of \$0.22 per share to existing shareholders and an immediate dilution of \$0.88 per share to new investors purchasing Class A Ordinary Shares and related warrants in this offering.
+This represents an immediate increase in net tangible book value of $\{ [\bullet] \}$ per share to existing shareholders and an immediate dilution of $\{ [\bullet] \}$ per share to new investors purchasing Class A Ordinary Shares in this offering.
 The following table illustrates this per share dilution assuming no value is attributed to the Placement Agent's Warrants:

-Assumed combined public offering price per share and related warrant \$ 1.63 Net tangible book value per share as of June 30, 2020 \$ 0.54 Increase in pro forma net tangible book value per share after giving effect to this offering \$ 0.22 As adjusted net tangible book value per share as of June 30, 2020 after giving effect to this offering \$ 0.75 Dilution per share to investors participating in this offering \$ 0.88
+Assumed public offering price per share \$ [•] Net tangible book value per share as of June 30, 2020 \$ [•] Increase in pro forma net tangible book value per share after giving effect to this offering As adjusted net tangible book value per share as of June 30, 2020 after giving effect to this offering \$ [•] Dilution per share to investors participating in this offering \$ [•]

-Each \$0.50 increase (decrease) in the assumed combined public offering price of \$1.63 per share and related warrant would increase (decrease) our as adjusted net tangible book value after this offering by \$4.2 million, or \$0.11 per share, and the dilution per share to new investors by \$0.39 per share, assuming that the number of Class A Ordinary Shares and related warrants offered by us, as set forth above, remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of Class A Ordinary Shares and related warrants we are offering from the number of Class A Ordinary Shares set forth above.
-An increase (decrease) of 500,000 Class A Ordinary Shares and related warrants in the number of Class A Ordinary Shares and related warrants set forth above would increase (decrease) our as adjusted net tangible book value after this offering by \$0.7 million, or \$0.01 per share, and the dilution per share to new investors by \$0.01 per share, assuming that the combined public offering price remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
-The information discussed above is illustrative only and will adjust based on the actual combined public offering price, the actual number of Class A Ordinary Shares and related warrants that we offer in this offering, and other terms of this offering determined at pricing.
+Each \$0.50 increase (decrease) in the assumed public offering price of \$[•] per share would increase (decrease) our as adjusted net tangible book value after this offering by \$[•] million, or \$[•] per share, and the dilution per share to new investors by \$[•] per share, assuming that the number of Class A Ordinary Shares offered by us, as set forth above, remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of Class A Ordinary Shares we are offering from the number of Class A Ordinary Shares set forth above.
+An increase (decrease) of 500,000 Class A Ordinary Shares in the number of Class A Ordinary Shares offered by us from the number of Class A Ordinary Shares set forth above would increase (decrease) our as adjusted net tangible book value after this offering by \$[•] million, or \$[•] per share, and the dilution per share to new investors by \$[•] per share, assuming that the public offering price remains the same and after deducting the placement agent commissions and estimated offering expenses payable by us.
+The information discussed above is illustrative only and will adjust based on the actual public offering price, the actual number of Class A Ordinary Shares that we offer in this offering, and other terms of this offering determined at pricing.